bytekast/docker-pentaho-ce-5.3/README.md

 ### Running

-`bytekast/pentaho-ce-5.3` is designed to run as a dameon, which you can ssh into and intall Pentaho.
+`bytekast/pentaho-ce-5.3` is designed to run as a daemon, which you can ssh into and intall Pentaho.

 To start a new container, run
 ```